 This year-long performance project engaged P7 pupils from St Ninian's R.C.
 Primary in Edinburgh in an exploration of the current ecological crisis over several month.
 Through use of movement, text, vocal experiments, practical research and conversation the work shined a light on what it means to be a young person living through this time and culminated in a film, a performance and an exhibition at the Summerhall in mid June.

-The project is created and delivered by Lead Artist Gudrun Soley Sigurdardottir, Trainee Artist Kemono Lebe and RCS Placement Student Catherine Allison.
+The project was created and delivered by Lead Artist Gudrun Soley Sigurdardottir, Trainee Artist Kemono Lebe and RCS Placement Student Catherine Allison.
 Gudrun talks about the project below:

 Some of the young people at St Ninians have shared their thoughts about the project so far:

 "When trying to describe what the project is and what our process has made us feel like – one of us described it as being like taking a good deep breath.
 We have been looking at what this means, and what it makes us feel like to take a good deep breath – which has become a metaphor for our exploration of what we collectively want to remember, carry with us and hold onto."